TimMangan/App-Info/docs/Windows/7-Zip/InstallConfigure.md

 * * A Drag&Drop handler.
 * The application includes an App Paths registration for both search (execution alias) and dll loading.
 * Although there is an uninstall.exe file in the installation folder, there is no shortcut to it.
+* The installed app does not use AppData local or roaming folders, however the runtime will use the temp folder for temporary storage.